-Not all amphibians pee, but when we talk about frogs, this fact turns to prove wrong.
+Not all amphibians pee, but when we talk about frogs, this fact turns out to prove wrong.
 Frogs secrete an oily and milky liquid toxin which is nothing other than their pee.

 However, unlike humans and other mammals, frogs normally do not pee in order to secrete waste.
 But, when picked by humans or even touched harshly, a frog will pee in Self-defense.